franky3er/TransferLight/README.md

 `python main.py test -h`<br>
 This command will also display a list of available agents and scenarios.

-**Note**: All relevant csv files were already generated and are already available in this repository.
+**Note**: All relevant csv files were already generated and are available in this repository.
 A jupyter notebook comprising plots demonstrating the evaluation results is available under `notebooks/evaluation-results.ipynb`.

 ## Demo